Bath & Body Works (NYSE:BBWI) Issues Q2 2022 Earnings Guidance

 Insider Buying and Selling at Bath & Body Works

-In other Bath & Body Works news, insider Thomas E. Mazurek sold 16,338 shares of the firm’s stock in a transaction that occurred on Friday, May 27th.
-The shares were sold at an average price of $42.25, for a total transaction of $690,280.50.
-Following the completion of the transaction, the insider now owns 11,225 shares of the company’s stock, valued at $474,256.25.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
-Insiders own 0.37% of the company’s stock.
+In other Bath & Body Works news, insider Thomas E. Mazurek sold 16,338 shares of the stock in a transaction dated Friday, May 27th.
+The stock was sold at an average price of $42.25, for a total value of $690,280.50.
+Following the transaction, the insider now owns 11,225 shares of the company’s stock, valued at $474,256.25.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
+Corporate insiders own 0.37% of the company’s stock.

 Hedge Funds Weigh In On Bath & Body Works